XSLTv

 - Get XMLTV installed and working.
 (This is easy, especially in Windows!)

 - Drop all the files into a directory on your webserver.
-Note: This software does not require a webserver; it works perfectly from a directory on a windows machine.
+Note: This software does not require a webserver; it works perfectly (in some browsers--see below) from a directory on a windows machine.

 - Put a current xmltv file (which must be either titled

-tv.xml, or with today's date YYYYMMDD.xml) in the same directory.
-I use a series of cron jobs to automate this.
+) in the same directory.
+You could use a series of cron jobs to automate this.
 Note: The smaller the xml file available to the program, the quicker this will run.
 Sorting seems to help with speed, but is not required.

 - Load

-tv.html in a webbrowser.
-Note: This file (and only this file) may be freely renamed (e.g. to index.html).
+in a webbrowser.
+Note: This file (and only this file) may be freely renamed (e.g. to index.html

 - Optionally, put your icons directory (which should be called "icons" and should contain the images referenced in the xml tree) in the web tree.
 In North America, obtain icons with